Chapter 1: Eligibility

 Q: Is a family still eligible for EEC financial assistance at reassessment when they haven't notified EEC that they lost their job and were unemployed for a few months during their initial eligibility year?

 A: Families who have changes in their activity, income, family size, or composition remain eligible at reassessment as long as they continue to meet EEC income and activity requirements.
 However, parents are required to report any changes that may affect their eligibility with ten days.
 Failure to report such changes may be grounds for termination of a family's EEC financial assistance.
-Please issue a two week notice of termination and provide the family with a Request for Review form (See Section 6.3.).
+Please issue a two week notice of termination and provide the family with a (See Section 6.3.).

 Appendix C: Verification of Special Needs Form